JohnRomanelis/TandaBase/REAME.md

 - [x] Edit playlist is not working - The view is loading the tandas properly

 ## UI
-- [ ] When a song is instrumental disable the singer option.
+- [ ] When a song is instrumental disable the singer option. - New UI